 PRINCIPLES/ RECOMMENDATIONS YES/NO /NOT APPLICABLE COMMENTARY 5.2.
 It is recommended that meetings of the company's collegial bodies should be carried out according to the schedule approved in advance at certain intervals of time.
 Each company is free to decide how often to convene meetings of the collegial bodies, but it is recommended that these meetings should be convened at such intervals, which would guarantee an interrupted resolution of the essential corporate governance issues.
 Meetings of the company's supervisory board should be convened at least once in a quarter, and the company's board should meet at least once a month.
-Yes The Board of directors meetings were held at least once per month (typically - once per two weeks) The Supervisory Council meetings were held at least once per quarter/or per half a year.
+Yes The Board of directors meetings were held at least once per month (typically - once per two weeks) The Supervisory Council meetings were held once per quarter.
 5.3.
 Members of a collegial body should be notified about the meeting being convened in advance in order to allow sufficient time for proper preparation for the issues on the agenda of the meeting and to ensure fruitful discussion and adoption of appropriate decisions.
 Alongside with the notice about the meeting being convened, all the documents relevant to the issues on the agenda of the meeting should be submitted to the members of the collegial body.
 The agenda of the meeting should not be changed or supplemented during the meeting, unless all members of the collegial body are present or certain issues of great importance to the company require immediate resolution. yes 5.4.
 In order to co-ordinate operation of the company's collegial bodies and ensure effective decision-making process, chairpersons of the company's collegial bodies of supervision and management should closely co-operate by co-coordinating dates of the meetings, their agendas and resolving other issues of corporate governance.
 Members of the company's board should be free to attend meetings of the company's supervisory board, especially where issues concerning removal of the board members, their liability or remuneration are discussed.
-Yes the shareholders.
-6.1.
+Yes Principle VI: The equitable treatment of shareholders of the corporate governance framework should ensure the controlling and foreign shareholders.
+The controlling the shareholders of the shareholders. sure the equit able treatment of all shareholders, including 6.1.
 It is recommended that the company's capital should consist only of the shares that grant the same rights to voting, ownership, dividend and other rights to all their holders.
 Yes The ordinary registered shares which compose the company's authorized capital grant equal rights to all shareholders of the company's shares.
 6.2.
 It is recommended that investors should have access to the information concerning the rights attached to the shares of the new issue or those issued earlier in advance, i.e. before they purchase shares.
 Yes The company publicly informs about the rights granted by the newly issued shares.
 6.3.
 Transactions that are important to the company and its shareholders, such as transfer, investment, and pledge of the company's assets or any other type of encumbrance should be subject to approval of the general shareholders' meeting.
 All shareholders should be furnished with equal opportunity to familiarize with and participate in the decision-making process when significant corporate issues, including approval of transactions referred to above, are discussed.
 Yes All shareholders of the company have equal opportunities to get familiarized and participate in adopting decisions important to the company.
 Approval of the shareholder's meeting is also necessary in cases stipulated in the Company Law of the Republic of Lithuania.